My Man Godfrey: Shooting

-When tensions hit a high point on the set, Lombard had a habit of inserting four-letter words into her dialogue, often to the great amusement of the cast.
-This made shooting somewhat difficult, but clips of her cursing in her dialogue and messing up her lines can still be seen in blooper reels, along with four-letter words from Powell.
+When tensions hit a high point on the set, Lombard had a habit of cursing, often to the great amusement of the cast.
+This made shooting somewhat difficult, but clips of her cursing in her dialogue and messing up her lines can still be seen and heard in blooper reels, along with cursing from Powell.

 Release and reception

 Original

 It was the first film released under the aegis of Charles Rogers and was given a big premiere at The Pantages Theatre in Hollywood, with comedian George Jessel as master of ceremonies.
 My Man Godfrey premiered on September 6, 1936, and was released in the United States on September 17.
 It was a runaway hit and earned huge profits for the studio.

 The movie was one of the most acclaimed comedies of 1936.
 Variety called it a "splendidly produced comedy," with Powell and Lombard "pleasantly teamed" as Lombard plays the most "screwy" of the various "screwball dames" she has ever played.

 Writing for The Spectator in 1936, Graham Greene gave the film a moderately positive review, characterizing it as "acutely funny" for three-quarters of its way.
 Particularly praising the scene of the scavenging party, Greene finds it to be "perhaps the wittiest, as well as noisiest, sequence of the year".
 Considering the end of the film, however, he notes that "the social conscience is a little confused" and he wishes for a more "dignified exit".